Molpro

 $ module add molpro/2010.1.25

-Scratch files¶
+Scratch files#

 Molpro writes a larges amount of temporary or scratch files.
-By default these are written to /scratch
+By default these

 directory on compute nodes.
-The /scratch
+The /tmp

 $ molpro -d /nobackup/your_scratch_directory